How Reasoning Goes Awry

 - Fooled by Statistics

-- People believe what they’re predisposed to believe through motivated reasoning.
+- People sometimes believe what they’re predisposed to believe through motivated reasoning.